Interns

 INTERNSHIP OPPORTUNITY

-The Center for Applied Linguistics is seeking a research and development intern for the fall semester of 2025.
+The Center for Applied Linguistics is seeking a research and development intern for the spring semester of 2026.

-This is a paid internship opportunity, and the intern will be expected to contribute 20 hours per week for the duration of the fall semester.
+This is a paid internship opportunity, and the intern will be expected to contribute 20 hours per week for the duration of the spring semester.
 This is a virtual internship opportunity.

 We are seeking individuals who:

-- Are currently enrolled in a doctoral-level program;
+- Are currently enrolled in a bachelor-level program (master-level is a plus);

-- Have strong writing, research, and organizational skills.
+- Have strong communication, research, and organizational skills

-Interested individuals are invited to submit a letter of interest, a CV, and a writing sample to jobs@cal.org.
-To ensure that your application is correctly routed, please use “CAL 2025 Fall Intern” as your subject line.
+Interested individuals are invited to submit a letter of interest and a resume/cv to jobs@cal.org.
+To ensure that your application is correctly routed, please use “CAL 2026 Spring Intern” as your subject line.
 Applications are routed automatically; applications with a different subject line will not be forwarded for review.
-Applications should be submitted by June 20, 2025.
+Applications should be submitted by December 15, 2025.

 CAL internships provide an opportunity for qualified individuals interested in language, linguistics, language testing, and related areas to gain experience working with CAL professional staff.
 Interns gain hands-on experience working on projects and build professional connections.